vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

 In this course, we focus specifically on text-to-text AI ChatBots while recognizing the multimodal capabilities of contemporary ChatBots, such as those that can handle text, voice, and images.

 The field of ChatBots dates back to the 1960s, and since then, huge advancements have been detected, especially in the last decade.
-Figure 1 depicts a timeline with major contributions in that field.
+Figure 1 depicts a timeline with some notable contributions in that field.

 ![timeline_catbots](../assets/img/timeline_chatbots.jpg)

 **Figure 1** Timeline with the origin of different chatbots (Source: Chakraborty, C. et al.,  Overview of Chatbots with special emphasis on artificial intelligence-enabled ChatGPT in medical science, Frontiers in Artificial Intelligence, Volume: 6-2023)

+The first chatbots were restricted to performing only a limited pre-programmed response.
+So-called `rule-based chatbots` follow predefined rules in answering prepared questions, similar to the FAQs section.
+They are designed to respond to those questions, provide limited information, or guide users through specific tasks.
+Their minimal capabilities do not offer any flexibility, which often leads to blind street scenarios, frequently producing user dissatisfaction.